-Model-based projections indicate that the coolers delivered for MIRI could meet the PICO 4.5 K heat lift requirement with >100% margin with minimal changes: the replacement of the He gas used for MIRI with He, plus resizing of the gas counterflow heat exchangers to take advantage of the He properties.
+Model-based projections indicate that the coolers delivered for MIRI could meet the PICO 4.5 K heat lift requirement with >100% margin with minimal changes: the replacement of the 4He gas used for MIRI with 3He, plus resizing of the gas counterflow heat exchangers to take advantage of the 3He properties.

 It is highly likely that a better solution will be available before Phase A. NGAS and Ball are actively working on increasing the flow rate and compression ratio of the J-T compressor, which should result in significantly higher system efficiency, and in greater heat lift margin above the PICO requirement.
-These improvements entail the implementation of well-known techniques (standard thermal engineering).
-The NGAS multi-stage J-T compressor has completed PDR-level development, and is expected to reach CDR level well before needed for PICO.
+These improvements the implementation of well-known techniques (standard thermal engineering).
+The multi-stage J-T compressor completed PDR-level development, and is expected to reach CDR level well before needed for PICO.
 Projected performance is shown in Figure 3.5.
-The Ball approach started with a larger compressor, required less modification to achieve comparable performance, and eliminated the cold bypass-precooling valve that was problematic for MIRI.
-The Ball approach uses He, while the NGAS approach uses He.
+The Ball approach started with a larger compressor, required less modification to achieve comparable performance, and eliminated the bypass-precooling valve cold problematic for MIRI.
+The Ball approach uses 3He, while the NGAS approach uses 4He.
 Both employ re-optimized gas heat exchangers (trivial engineering changes).